KENNYCOKER/SQL-PowerBi/README.md

 # SQL-PowerBi
-Using AdventureWorks2017, kindly use the table below to design a Power BI report dashboard for the business decison making [FactInternetSales], [DimCustomer], [DimProduct], [DimSalesTerritory], [DimDate].
+Using AdventureWorks2017, I used [FactInternetSales], [DimCustomer], [DimProduct], [DimSalesTerritory], [DimDate], to design a Power BI dashboard for business decision making.